 by Michael Baumgarten

 What causes you to see the world as you do?
 When you go to work what is it inside you that furnishes a sense of satisfaction?
 Have you ever wondered what it would be like to lose that?
 To experience profound purpose, to live in glory amongst events wrought of the most wretched sorrow.
-Each tragedy a triumph which can stain the soul yet grants the initiated with profound insight.
+Each tragedy a triumph that can stain the soul yet grants the initiated with profound insight.
 In June of 1965, Ed White spoke at the end of the first American spacewalk during the Gemini 4 missions, he said simply, “I’m coming back in…and it’s the saddest moment of my life.”
 This too can be a soldier’s lament.

-I stepped off an airplane in a state I had never been before.
+I stepped off an airplane in a state I had never been to before.
 What Southern California teen wants to visit the deep south?
 Setting off on a journey standing truly alone for the first time, but I would meet others like myself sooner than I thought.
 I knew where I was going, no false pretenses to hide behind.
-So I stepped off the plane in Atlanta and breathed deep of the new air, thicker and older than the smoggy aether of southern California.
-The humidity of this strange land smacks me in the face with the same oppression as the drill sergeant screaming, breaching my personal space that I am clearly no longer entitled to.
+So I stepped off the plane in Atlanta and breathed deeply of the new air, thicker and older than the smoggy aether of southern California.
+The humidity of this strange land smacks me in the face with the same oppression as the drill sergeant screaming, breaching my personal space that I am clearly no longer entitled.
 I smile inside as I blink from the hot air and spit cascading onto my face like broadsides from an old man of war.
 I smile inside because I am right where I want to be.
 I made good my escape from the tract homes and safety of suburbia.
 I fear living and dying five miles from home more than I fear anything before me.
 At eighteen I feel more alive than I ever have.
-Then again, what does an eighteen year old know about life anyway?
+Then again, what does an eighteen-year-old know about life anyway?

 I stand on the tarmac of a runway.
 I breathe deep as jet fuel and exhaust mix a noxious perfume.
 I know this smell and what it means.
 The whine of the Blackhawk indicates that it’s time to go.
 I want you to stand here and see what I see, feel what I feel.
 Adrenaline starts its metered release as darkness envelopes the world around me.
-Multitudes of stars sit in celestial judgement as we load our bird, old dead light seeking its way to our green electronic eyes.
+Multitudes of stars sit in celestial judgment as we load our bird, old dead light-seeking its way to our green electronic eyes.
 Our ride sits baying in its own mechanical way blacked out but for a simple call sign taped to the side.
 This is a bird of prey, she has claws.
 You may shudder at air travel, yet here you may ride with us free of your anxiety, through dangerous paths.
 I get the signal to approach this dark machine with all its malicious intent.
 I am first to the door, the chalk leader.

 Others greater than I have stood in this spot and I will not let them down, I will not let my men down.
 We are armored and deadly.
 We hunt at night and see in the dark.
-Our movements honed by repetition.
+Our movements are honed by repetition.
 My hands know where to find every magazine, every lethal instrument of my trade.
 I do not need my eyes to see, senses trained and reaching as the first men did when things hunted them in the primal gloom of our origins.
 We are proud of the uniforms we wear; our cubicle is the door of the Blackhawk.
 Our eyes are up, absorbing the world we see through our night vision.
 We are not hunched over a keyboard as the world passes us by.
-My team leader sits next to me and so does my best SAW gunner, my sword and my shield.
+My team leader sits next to me and so does my best SAW gunner, my sword, and my shield.
 We will be the first to step off into whatever awaits us.
-With one look I know these men will not let each other down, our lives are in our comrades hands.
+With one look I know these men will not let each other down, our lives are in our comrades’ hands.

 (Continued on Next Page)